-Cancer Clinical Trials: Routine patient care costs related to the participation of a Member who has been diagnosed with cancer in a clinical trial, if the Member's treating Physician has recommended such participation after determining that such participation may potentially provide a benefit to the Member.
+Cancer Clinical Trials: Routine patient care costs related to the participation of a Member who has been diagnosed with cancer or another life-threatening disease or condition in a clinical trial, if the Member's treating Physician has recommended such participation after determining that such participation may potentially provide a benefit to the Member.
+Member is eligible to participate according to the trial protocol, and either 1) the Member's treating Physician has recommended such participation after determining that such participation is appropriate, or 2) the Member provided medical and scientific information establishing that participation in the trial would be appropriate based on the Member being eligible to participate according to the trial protocol.